Erg2/Wye/README.md

 # prebuilt exe
 The prebuilt Windows .exe runs the default library TestLib.py.
-User defined libraries are in the UserLibraries subdirectory in the same location as the .EXE See the example library zip file
+User defined libraries are in the WyeUserLibraries subdirectory in the same location as the .EXE See the example library zip file

 # Running from Python